AliyuAbdullahi/Rates/README.md

 * Live Editing (A binding-editing property that allows a single field edit to bind to other fields

 ## Demo
+Click on image below to watch video demo on youtube.

 [![Watch the video](files/app_demo.png)](https://youtu.be/ZClg2YICWJQ)

 ## Language